Pharmr/almace-scaffolding/_app/_pages/about.md

 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 <p style="text-align:center; font-weight:bold;">Ask medical questions in the moment</p>
 <p style="text-align:center;">Taking meds isn't fun.
 But if something weird happens, that's ok, because you're fully supported.
 Your provider can help you quickly resolve it or escalate it.</p>

+<p style="text-align:center; font-weight:bold;">Keep cruising</p>
+<p style="text-align:center;">Never worry about your meds again.
+Pharmr let’s you cruise indefinitely on your critical meds so nothing bad happens.
+We made drug therapy easier, so you have time to do other stuff.</p>